Farm Stays

 “I consider myself one of the lucky ones who experienced life pre-mobile phones and computers,” says Michelle.
 “I have a lot of gratitude for my upbringing: running wild, making dens and being free-range and feral is what I always knew.

 “Over the past 10 years I’ve witnessed the increasingly rapid disconnect humans have with the natural world.
-I’m one of the lucky ones who experienced life pre-mobile phones and computers.

 “Today, I find it hard to wrap my head around how much this is impacting our daily lives, our connection with one another, our planet and the devastating impact it is having to our natural world, on our mental wellbeing, creating a broken ‘new normal’ for our future generations.